viktor-ferenczi/vllm-client/README.md

 - Streaming
 - Batch inference

-It should work out of the box with a vLLM API server running a Llama-2 model (any parameter count).
+It should work out of the box with a vLLM API server.

 ## Notes